Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Most Christians know they should pray and wait for God to answer their prayers.
 First Thessalonians 5:17 says, "Pray without ceasing."
 People think they should pray about everything because God will hear and will eventually respond one way or the other.

 What people might not realize is that they might not be ready for the answers to some prayers.
-Those are considered dangerous prayers because the answers will affect them in every area of their lives.
+Those are considered dangerous prayers because the answers will affect them in some areas of their lives.
 So, a word of caution is to be careful when you pray the six types of prayers listed below.
 You better mean what you ask for when you pray them.

 - The Break Me Prayer